Today, I’m sharing how to do popcorn ceiling asbestos testing, what supplies are needed for mail-in asbestos testing and the cost.

-The backstory to some of the asbestos dangers and how we knew to test for asbestos are in the blog post, asbestos removal and drywall install.
+The backstory on some of the asbestos dangers and how we knew to test for asbestos are in the blog post, asbestos removal and drywall install.
 That post also includes details about the asbestos inspection, process of the asbestos popcorn ceiling removal and drywall installation costs.

 When we started our kitchen remodel and were testing for asbestos fibers, we hired a technician to take the sample and send it to an asbestos testing lab.
 This time around, for the basement renovation, we knew we could easily save ourselves money by doing the popcorn ceiling asbestos test ourself.

-How to Test for Asbestos
+How to Test for an Asbestos Ceiling (or other surface)

 The process of using the asbestos test kit is super simple!
 Using the directions in your kit, scrape a small section of popcorn ceiling and add it to the enclosed bag.